 It was by chance, I didn’t really choose it, I followed my husband, which is a designer for ASUS, the computers Taiwanese company.

-Taiwanese people are hardworkers, silent, extremely kind.
-Sometimes I ask to myself if they really behave like that from their heart or if, at the opposite, they are faking all this kindness!
+Taiwanese people are hard workers, silent, extremely kind.
+Sometimes I ask to myself if they really behave like that from their heart or if, on the opposite, they are faking all this kindness!

 Chinese people are more “suibian“, more informal.
 I call them the “Neapolitan people of Orient”